The success of the Cadet Forces is greatly dependent on the volunteers who support them.

 All Cadet Instructors are rewarded with training, personal development, an enhanced CV and immense satisfaction from being part of the cadet movement.

-Being a Cadet Instructor can give you the opportunity to experience something you have never tried before with chances to achieve qualifications in First Aid, diplomas and graduate level qualifications in Public Services through the BTEC scheme.
+Cadet Instructors can travel to interesting places, make new friends and achieve qualifications in First Aid, diplomas and graduate level qualifications in Public Services through the BTEC scheme.

 As well as training in all the activities that cadets take part in, Cadet Instructors can also hone skills in leadership, management, administration, communication, teamwork, decision-making and influencing.

-Register your interest on the national website for the cadet force you are trying to contact using the links below:
+All applicants must register interest on the national website for the cadet force they are trying to contact: